-A truly astounding plant, Asiatic lilies are a flowers lovers prize garden denizen.
-Propagating Asiatic lily is commercially done by bulb, but if you have patience, you can save money and grow them from division, seed or even leaves.
+A truly astounding plant, Asiatic lilies are a flower lovers prize garden denizen.
+Propagating Asiatic lily is commercially done by bulb, but if you have patience, you can save money and grow them from division, seed, or even leaves.
 This fascinating plant is very versatile in its reproduction and grows asexually or sexually.
 That leaves a lot of options for the intrepid gardener.
 Try reproducing Asiatic lilies in any one of these ways for a fun, interesting project that will yield more of the magical blooms.

 How to Propagate Asiatic Lily Plants

 Asiatic lily is probably one of the most recognized of the lilies.
 Its impactful flowers and tall, elegant stems pack a real punch in the perennial flower garden.
-Asiatic lily propagation from seed is time consuming and may take 2 to 6 years to develop flowers.
+Asiatic lily propagation from seed is time consuming and may take two to six years to develop flowers.
 A quicker method to increase your stock of these plants is by division.
 A vegetative method using leaves is also possible but takes some serious patience.

 Seed Propagating Asiatic Lilies